csmith-project/voltest/volatile_pintrace/README.txt

   * -seed num
     pintool will use the passed seed rather than a random one

+  * -checksum_var var_name
+    pintool will read and dump the value of var_name, which is the checksum value of a random program.
+The default var_name is `global_checksum'.

 --------------------------------------------------------------------
 gen_volatile_addr.pl: invokes `nm' to generate actual volatile addresses based on the output from `volatile_checker --checker=volatile-address'